Cervical cancer is when abnormal cells in the lining of the cervix grow in an uncontrolled way and eventually form a growth (tumour).

 The transformation zone is the area that your doctor or nurse checks during cervical screening.

 Like all other areas of the body, there are lymph nodes around the womb and cervix.
-The nearest large group of lymph nodes are at the top of the leg (the groin area).
+Lymph nodes (also called lymph glands) are part of the lymphatic system.
+They: